 Hailing from Barranquilla, Colombia, Harper's love for beauty came from time spent with her grandmother, who would host spa parties.
 Now, Tata's brand is beloved by beauty enthusiasts for its clean products that actually work.

 You'll only need two pumps of this hydrating moisturizer to reap its benefits.
-Not only does promise to brighten the skin, but it also acts as a primer, which can help your makeup last longer throughout the day.
+Not only does it promise to brighten the skin, but it also acts as a primer, which can help your makeup last longer throughout the day.

 Before Rea Ann Silva created the revolutionary Beautyblender, she was a celebrity makeup artist whose clientele included Brandi, Eve, Dr. Dre and more.
 Silva, who is of Mexican, Portuguese, Spanish and Irish descent, told NBC News in 2019 that being Latina gave her "the vision and understanding about the nuances in skin tone, which directly correlated to my hands and my eyes mixing colors that made people feel comfortable in their own skin."